Introduction to Gung Ho!

 - 'Cheering Each Other On', the power of feedback, rewards and recognition, story-telling, and final Quotient analysis action planning.

-Gung Ho! is aimed at leaders and managers with formal supervisory responsibility in their organizations.
-The Gung Ho! process is focused on changing an organization's culture, so it makes sense that those exposed to the methods and techniques should have the authority and motivation to modify organization's practices.
+- Gung Ho! is aimed at leaders and managers with formal supervisory responsibility in their organisations.
+The Gung Ho! process is focused on changing an organisation's culture, so it makes sense that those exposed to the methods and techniques should have the authority and motivation to modify the organisation's practices.

-Gung Ho! can also be customised for large organizations with more specific requirements including branded materials.
-It can also be supported via 'train the trainer' programmes, and is accessible by smaller organizations via public workshops.
+- Gung Ho! can also be customised for large organisations with more specific requirements including branded materials.
+It can also be supported via 'train the trainer' programmes and is accessible by smaller organisations via public workshops.

-Gung Ho! is an example of the empowering organizational development increasingly being used by today's successful companies.
+- Gung Ho! is an example of the empowering organisational development increasingly being used by today's successful companies.